pagopa-archive/io-infrastructure-live/utils/README.md

 ## Check for circular dependencies in live modules

-This is useful if we are building an environment from scratch after a long while.
+This will be used primarily in the CI process.
+It works by walking the

 ### Usage

-1. Create a python virtual environment
+* Create a python virtual environment -> `virtualenv venv`

-2. Enable the environment
+* Enable the environment -> `source venv/bin/activate`

-2. Install required libries
+* Install required libries -> `source venv/bin/activate`
-3. Run the script

-### Example:
-1. `virtualenv venv`
-2. `source venv/bin/activate`
-2. `pip install pyhcl graphviz`
-3. `python check_live_circular_dependencies.py -o live -d ../dev/westeurope`
+* Run the script -> `python check_live_circular_dependencies.py -o live -d ../dev/westeurope`